jluna2000/NumericalIntegration/README.md

 * Git
 * Python (3.8 or later)

-This is the testingCloneBranch, updated and pushed with Github Desktop, but with files in WSL.

 ### Viewing the Application
 To run the application, execute the following commands in the command line:
 ```bash